scrimba/community/FAQ.md

 ## What is Scrimba?
-Scrimba is a superior way to teach and learn coding.
-It's both a new video format for communicating code and a platform where everybody can share their code skills.
+Scrimba is a platform for creating *truly interactive* coding screencasts.
+A Scrimba screencast may look like a normal video at first sight, however it's actually much better.
+As a viewer you can pause the screencasts and edit the code whenever you want.
+Scrimba is open everybody.

 ## What are the benefits over normal videos?

-Here are the main benefits Scrimba has over normal videos:
+Scrimba makes the experience better for both the creator and the viewer.
+Here are the specific benefits it has over normal videos:

 - Much easier creation process
 - Interactive (edit/copy/run the code inside the screencast)